Walking Together: Indigenous Knowledge to deliver Climate Resilience for a Changing World

 Biography

 Rachelle Cooper Kulkarni MSc is a futurist, change-maker, and systems thinker, determined to create the future we want to see in the world.
-Her career has been diverse but woven together with a common thread.
-Rachelle’s experience in government and private sector roles across infrastructure, energy, and sustainability, has illuminated her core purpose: to deliver change that matters.
-As Founder & CEO of Sustainify, she works at the intersection of strategic foresight, communities, climate, and energy to advance a just and inclusive future.
-Rachelle is also a Director of Aboriginal charity, the Sanctuary for Embracing Difference, which supports women to reach their highest potential.
+Her career has been diverse but with a common thread woven throughout.
+Rachelle’s experience in government and private sector roles across construction, energy, sustainability, illuminated her core purpose: to deliver change that matters.
+As Founder & CEO of Sustainify and Community Energy Queensland, she works at the intersection of strategic foresight, communities, climate, and energy to advance a just and inclusive future.
+Rachelle is a Director of the Sanctuary for Embracing Difference, where she supports Aunty Leanne to bring together womyn from all backgrounds to create their future.

 Aunty Leanne Phillips